 When I was a student, we never learned about anyone but historical figures.
-I knew a lot about George Washington (much of which was incorrect), Christopher Columbus (oh my gosh, don’t get me started) and Johnny Appleseed.
+I knew a lot about George Washington (much of which was incorrect), Christopher Columbus (oh my gosh, don’t get me started) and Johnny Appleseed (really?).
 Had I learned about people in my field of interest and their lives, I believe it would have helped me understand the initial challenges of the profession.

 Perhaps I might have gone further professionally?
+I don’t know.

 That’s one of the reasons I became a teacher.
 I thought there were some aspects of theater which had been ignored and I wanted to share my knowledge and expertise with students.

 There isn’t much reason to give you my thoughts when I agree wholeheartedly with his.

-Here five reasons to read more biographies:
+Five reasons to read more biographies

 “They allow you to stand on the shoulders of giants.
 In the 1670’s Sir Isaac Newton wrote in a letter to his friend Robert Hooke, “If I have seen further, it is by standing on the shoulders of giants.”
 That is exactly what reading biographies can do for you – allow you to see further because of what these people have achieved.
 Admittedly not every biography is about a “giant” but most are (and you can certainly pick from that list).
 However, even if the person you’re reading about is despicable and not worthy of praise or admiration, there likely are still many lessons to be gleaned from their life experiences and behaviors – even if most are “things you don’t want to do.”